Pavlov's House: Symbolic meaning

 Pavlov's House became a symbol of the stubborn and dogged resistance of the Soviet forces during the Battle of Stalingrad, which eventually ended in a decisive victory for the Soviet forces after months of fighting and heavy casualties on both sides.
-The inability of the German blitzkrieg to make headway against such grinding and self-sacrificial attrition warfare made the failure to capture Pavlov's House (despite numerous attempts) stand out as a symbol of resistance against a supposedly superior force.
+The inability of the German blitzkrieg to make headway against such grinding and self-sacrificial attrition warfare made the failure to capture Pavlov's House, despite numerous attempts, stand out as a symbol of resistance against a supposedly superior force.

 Vasily Chuikov, commanding general of the Soviet forces in Stalingrad, later joked that the Germans lost more men trying to take Pavlov's House than they did taking Paris.

-Pavlov's "House" was rebuilt after the battle and is still used as an apartment building today.
+Pavlov's "House" was rebuilt after the battle and is used as an apartment building today.
 There is an attached memorial constructed from bricks picked up after the battle on the East side facing the Volga.

 Pavlov was awarded the title Hero of the Soviet Union for his actions.